marafathussain/RelationalConnectivityTransformer/readme.md

 ## Acknowledgement

-I adopted this repository from Xuan Kan's GitHub [Repo](https://github.com/Wayfear/BrainNetworkTransformer), and then I modified, written, and rewritten different part of this project codes as per my requirement.
+I adopted this repository from Xuan Kan's GitHub [Repo](https://github.com/Wayfear/BrainNetworkTransformer), and then modified, wrote, and rewrote different parts of this project codes as per my requirement.

 ## Dataset